meshtastic/firmware/CONTRIBUTING.md

 2. Create a new branch for your feature or bug fix
 3. Make your changes
 4. Test your changes thoroughly
-5. Create a pull request with a clear description, using the provided template, of your changes
+5. Create a pull request with a clear description, using the provided template, of your changes.
+Be sure to  enable "Allow edits from maintainers".

 ## Coding Standards

-[Placeholder for coding standards]
+To ensure consistent code formatting across the project:

+1. Install the [Trunk](https://marketplace.visualstudio.com/items?itemName=Trunk.io) extension for Visual Studio Code.
+2. Before submitting your changes, run trunk fmt to automatically format your code according to our standards.

+Adhering to these formatting guidelines helps maintain code consistency and makes the review process smoother.

 Thank you for contributing to Meshtastic!